jonlpersson/ed-latimore/site/_posts/2021-10-07-hobbies-to-make-friends.md

 ## Contribution-based hobbies

 For those looking to have a sense of contribution to their local area start with volunteering or contribution-based hobbies.
-You meet people you know are good-natured and you improve your own health.<sup id="fnref:4" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:4">4</a></sup>
+You meet people you know are good-natured and you improve your own health.<sup>[4](#fn:4){: .footnote rel="footnote"}</sup>

 The best thing about volunteering is that there are usually large groups of people to interact with, making it easier to establish multiple friendships.